-F. Enrollment of Students Who Transfer from a Private School, Charter School or Other School District
+F. Enrollment of Students Who Transfer from a Private School, Foreign School, Charter School or Other School District

 - 1. Grade Placement.
-Students who were previously enrolled in a private school or other school district who seek enrollment in the Chicago Public Schools in any grade may be evaluated for appropriate grade placement.
-Further, schools shall follow the Office of Specialized Services' Procedural Manual on students with disabilities transferring from other school districts. - 2.
+Students who were previously enrolled in a private school (including home school), foreign school, Charter School or other school district who seek enrollment in the Chicago Public Schools are subject to transcript evaluation to determine proper grade placement and also in any grade may be evaluated to verify for appropriate grade placement.
+Schools shall consult with the Office of P-12 Management on placement determinations when a transfer student's transcript is incomplete or missing.
+Further, schools shall follow the Office of Specialized Services' Procedural Manual on students with disabilities transferring from other schools outside CPS districts.
+Schools shall follow the Office of Language and Cultural Education's guidelines to ensure appropriate grade placement of ELL transfer students based on educational attainment of the child, not English language proficiency. - 2.
 Proof of Good Standing.
 A student suspended or expelled for any reason from any public or private school in Illinois or any other state must complete the entire term of the suspension or expulsion before being admitted into the Chicago Public Schools.
 Students transferring from another Illinois public school must produce the Illinois State Board of Education "Student Transfer Form" completed by their former school verifying that they are "in good standing" and are not currently being disciplined by a suspension or expulsion.
 Failure to provide this form will result in the denial of enrollment of the transferring student.
-The parent or quardian of students transferring from an out-of-state public school or any private school must certify in writing that the student is not currently serving a suspension or expulsion imposed by the school or school district from which the student is transferring.
+The parent or guardian of students transferring from an out-of-state public school or any private school must certify in writing that the student is not currently serving a suspension or expulsion imposed by the school or school district from which the student is transferring.
 Failure to certify in writing that a student transferring from an out-of state public school is not currently serving a suspension or expulsion will result in the denial of enrollment of the transferring student.
 Failure to certify in writing that a student transferring from a private school is not currently serving a suspension or expulsion will result in referral to the Chief Education Officer or designee to review the student's suspension or expulsion status.